-A detailed listing of textbooks required for the Culinary Arts Diploma Program may be obtained from the Online Campus portal or from an Admissions Representative during the enrollment process.
+A detailed listing of textbooks required for the Pastry Arts Diploma Program may be obtained from the Online Campus portal, the catalog addendum, or from an Admissions Representative during the enrollment process.
 Students electing to purchase textbooks at an additional cost from the institution will sign a separate textbook purchase agreement prior to matriculating into the program.